marixko/marixko.github.io/cv/index.md

 Advisor: Prof. Claudia Mendes de Oliveia

-Evaluated a machine learning structure to classify stas, quasars, and galaxies on the S-PLUS photometric dataset.
-A paper about this project is being submitted to MNRAS and a python package is under development.
-In parallel, another structure is being developed to estimate accurate distances for all sources being classified as quasars.
+Evaluated machine learning structures to classify stas, quasars, and galaxies using the S-PLUS photometric dataset.
+A paper about this project is under revision by MNRAS and a python package is under development.
+In parallel, other structures are being evaluated to estimate accurate distances for all sources being classified as quasars.
 Spectroscopic observations of the quasar candidates are under analysis.

 * [2014 - 2016] Undergraduate research